navid-dada/Hahn-BackEnd/README.md

 * .net(core) 5.0

 # Run instruction
 1. set your current directory as root of **Hahn.ApplicationProcess.December2020.
-Web** project and run this command to run the project.
+Web** project and execute this command.
 ```sh
 $ donet run
 ```